Kymberley (KC) Clemons-Jones, Principal

 Rev. KC is author of Cured but Not Healed: How to Experience Deeper Faith on Your Journey with God which became a part of the United Methodist Women Organization's Reading Program for 2016 and a book of poetry called The Flourishing of Her Soul: A Journey Through Grief, Identity, and Divinity released in 2017.

-She has received numerous awards and honors including being a part of a delegation to Vietnam and Cambodia with American Counseling Association to discuss the field of counseling and ways of introducing and expanding the field of counseling in those areas.
+She has received numerous awards and honors including being a part of a delegation to Vietnam and Cambodia with the American Counseling Association to discuss the field of counseling and ways of introducing and expanding the field of counseling in those areas.
 Rev. KC was also blessed to teach at Trinity Theological Seminary and the Ghanaian Coaching Institute in Ghana during her travels to supervise the W.A.N.T.E.D.
 Project – Ghana.

-Besides enjoying time with her husband, three children and three grandsons Jaleel, Cameron, and Chayce., Rev. KC enjoys audio books, yoga, the smell of flowers and scented candles and is always available for a walk in the park.
+Besides enjoying time with her husband, three children, and three grandsons Jaleel, Cameron, and Chayce., Rev. KC enjoys audiobooks, yoga, the smell of flowers, and scented candles and is always available for a walk in the park.